 What do DSNPs cover?

 DSNPs are also only available to dual-eligible beneficiaries.
 All DSNPs provide the same coverage that beneficiaries have through their Original Medicare benefits and Medicaid services, and include prescription drug coverage.
-Individual states determine what additional benefits these plans can offer.
+Individual states and carriers determine what additional benefits these plans can offer.

 In general, many plans include the following additional benefits:

-- No monthly premiums
+- Low or $0 monthly premiums

 - Care coordination and management